Cyber Week Deals! FREE Cover on select Kamado Kookers!

 Putting Safety First

 Remember, there's very little oxygen inside a Kamado grill.
 The sudden rush of oxygen that follows you removing the lid could create a condition known as flashback, popularly known as a fireball.
 This condition is easy to avoid.
 First, open the top vent and wait a few minutes before removing the lid.
 Second, stand back and off to the side as you slowly open the lid with a pair of fire-resistant gloves.
 It's best to assume flashback conditions are present so safety remains top of mind.
-Only allow young adults to remove the lid with strict adult supervision.
+Young adults adults should be allowed to remove the lid only with strict adult supervision.

 Caring for Your Grill